Cole Harbour District High School: International Baccalaureate Diploma Programme

+Current teachers in the IB Department include Michael Jean (IB Physics), Sandy Keddy (IB English Literature, IB English Language and Literature and TOK), and more.

 Physical education

 As of the 2008–2009 school year, graduates will be required to have at least one Phys.
 Ed. credit, from either Physical Education 10, 11, 12, Leadership or Physically Active Living.
 Previously, students were required to take Career and Life Management (CLM) 11 and Physically Active Lifestyles (PAL) 11, (both 1/2 credits), but these courses were eliminated in favor of Physically Active Living 11 (1 full credit).
 The French equivalent of the CLM/PAL combination (Gestion de carrière et vie/Style de vie actif) is still offered.
 Current teachers in the physical education department include Reg Bezanson (PE 10–12), Craig Campbell (Leadership & PLV), Patrick Hatfield (PE 10 & PLV) and David Denike (French PAL/CALM).
 The school also competes as a Division 1 high school in the metro high school athletic association a division of the Nova Scotia School Athletic Association.

 French immersion

 Students can choose to study in either the English or French language.
 Nova Scotia requires a minimum of nine French credits to receive the French certificate, including a French Language Arts course for each grade level.
 At Cole Harbour District High School students can receive both French Immersion certification as well an International Baccalaureate Diploma.
 Students can currently take a number of different French courses, including Biologie, Histoire canadienne, and Production de film digital et vidéo.